Hsolojr/Password-Gen/README.md

 ## Usage
 Open the application in your web browser.

-Click the "Generate" button to initiate the password generation process.
+Click the "Generate" button to start the password generation process.

 ## Follow the prompts: